 City and Spectacle: a vision of pre-earthquake Lisbon

-The project consists in a Second Life® virtual recreation of the memory of Lisbon as it was before the earthquake of the 1 November 1755, giving shape to a laboratory model of research into the city’s history.
+This project consists of a Second Life® virtual recreation of the memory of Lisbon just before the earthquake of 1st November 1755, giving shape to a laboratory model of research into the city’s history.

-The project is being developed at the Centre for History of Art and Artistic Research (Centro de História da Arte e Investigação Artística) – CHAIA, of the University of Évora since 2008 and is a result of collaborative work with Beta Technologies and the King’s Visualisation Lab, King’s College London.
+The project was developed by a team at the Centre for History of Art and Artistic Research (CHAIA), of the University of Évora, Portugal and the company Beta Technologies (Architects of the Virtual World).

 3. Historical Context

-On the eve of the catastrophe, Lisbon was one of the most populated cities in Europe, a major sea port, international trading station and the political heart of an empire that extended from India to Brazil.
-From the 16th century, the Portuguese capital became a cosmopolitan city which was highly diversified both demographically and socially.
+On the eve of the earthquake, Lisbon was one of the most populated cities in Europe.
+It was also a major seaport and international trading station, and the political heart of an empire that extended from India to Brazil.
+Since the early sixteenth century, the Portuguese capital had turned into a cosmopolitan city, highly diversified from a social and demographic standpoint.

-After the earthquake, the minister to King D. José I, the future Marquis of Pombal, obtained the vital assistance of Portuguese military engineers to build a city with a regular layout arranged in uniform blocks.
-The old city with its particular morphological and social characteristics disappeared.
+After the earthquake, King Joseph I’s minister, the future Marquis of Pombal, built a new city centre with a regular layout arranged in uniform blocks with the crucial help of the Portuguese military engineers.
+The old city centre with its particular morphological and social characteristics disappeared.

 4. Methodology and potentialities

 Following a survey and selection of written documentation, iconography and cartography found in archives and national museums, the project aimed at recreating the area altered by the reconstruction plan as it was on the eve of the 1755 earthquake, including the interiors of noteworthy buildings in addition to audio and animation components of the city’s life.

 The project was developed from late 2008 to 2013.